alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ###Apply for a mandatory export licence

 s1.
 Call the Rural Payments Agency (RPA) to get a trader registration number . s2.
-Fill in the [application form - needs correct link]. s3.
+Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/299695/Exports_-_Electronic_Licence_Application_Form.doc). s3.
 Pay a [security deposit](#security-deposit). s4.
 Your licence will be issued on the CHIEF system within 5 days and will appear when you make your declaration (link to declaration content).
 You can also ask for a paper one if the countries you're trading with require this.

-If you want to send your application by email rather by than fax or post you need to [get approval] [needs correct link].
+If you want to send your application by email rather by than fax or post you need to [get approval through form TS03](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/299696/TSO3_-_Email_licence_v3_May_08.doc).

 If you'd like to cancel or amend your application you must do this before 12pm on the day you apply.